kristofmic/javascript/README.md

     }
     ```

   - Never name a parameter `arguments`, this will take precedence over the `arguments` object that is given to every function scope.
-Give paramaters meaningful names over abstract ones.
+  - Give paramaters meaningful names over abstract ones (see [Naming Conventions](#naming-conventions)).

     ```javascript
     // bad